wavesplatform/waves-transactions/README.md

 const signedTranserTx = transfer({
   amount: 1,
   recipient: '3P6fVra21KmTfWHBdib45iYV6aFduh4WwC2',
-  timestamp: 1536917842558, //Timestamp is optional but it was overrided, in case timestamp is not provided it will fallback to Date.now()
+  //Timestamp is optional but it was overrided, in case timestamp is not provided it will fallback to Date.now().
+You can set any oftional params yourself. go check full docs

-  //Every function from the list above has a set of required and optional params
-  //senderPublicKey: 'Cq5itmx4wbYuogySAoUp58MimLLkQrFFLr1tpJy2BYp1', // By default it is derived from seed,
-  // but if you don't want to sign transaction you have to provide it
-  //fee: 100000, //Fee is always optional, in case fee is not provided, it will be calculated for you
-  //additionalFee: 400000, //If fee is not set, this value will be added to the auto calculated value
-  //feeAssetId: undefined
+  timestamp: 1536917842558
 }, seed)
 ```